Shop the Dieter Rams glasses frame.

 Dieter Rams glasses: Key points

-Whichever you choose, this is a small punchy glasses style, ideal for that studious aesthetic you’d expect from a frame inspired by Dieter.
+Its a medium to large size, ideal for that studious aesthetic you’d expect from a frame inspired by Dieter.

 Prescription ready